heads-gears-tug-of-war-free-speech-feat

 3. Define your audience.
 Ideally your audience is comprised of experts in your field but who will have something to glean from your particular presentation.

-4. Fill out the co>lab title slideThen and add it to your presentation deck.
-This will help you make sure you have your ducks in order and allow your colleagues to prepare more efficiently.
+4. Download and fill out the co>lab title slideThen add it to your presentation deck.
+This will help create a realistic scenario and allow your colleagues to prepare more efficiently.

-5. Upload your PowerPoint to the Co>lab Group Drive.
-Your organizers will send out a link to the Group Drive when it’s time.
+5. Upload your presentation slides to the co>lab group drive.
+Your organizers will send out a link to the group drive down the line.

 An Example: coffee